-To ensure we're meeting the unique and diverse needs of our communities and customers we invest in engaging with our customers and other stakeholders on their expectations, concerns and ideas.
+To ensure we're meeting the unique and diverse needs of our communities and customers we engage regularly with our customers and other stakeholders on their thoughts, needs, expectations, and concerns.

 With our industry undergoing a period of rapid transformation, we see an open dialogue as critical to enabling diversity of thought, innovation and, ultimately, more now than ever, better, more sustainable, customer-focused solutions.
 Across our Group we operate a coordinated, multi-channel community and customer engagement and performance measurement program.
 These conversations, and the focus they provide, are fundamental to creating real long-term value for our customers, our business, and Queensland.